BranDAOn/themis/README.md

 You can hire and access Reuben's consulting services by [purchasing his $CNSL token](https://uniswap.exchange/swap?outputCurrency=0xea0bea4d852687c45fdc57f6b06a8a92302baabc "purchasing his token $CNSL").

+**NEED TO FORK IN THE ABILITY TO DENY OR REFUSE SERVICES FOR CONFLICTS OR IF ILLEGAL.**

 **This is a template Terms of Service for your personal token.**

 This template is: